-Copeland Capital Management, LLC, 161 Washington Street, Suite 1325, Conshohocken, PA 19428, serves as investment adviser to the Funds.
+161 Washington Copeland Capital Management, LLC, Street, Suite 1325.
+Conshohocken, PA 19428, serves as investment adviser to the Funds.
 The Adviser was established in 2005, and also advises individuals, pension and profit sharing plans, trusts, estates, charitable organizations, state or municipal government entities, corporations and other business entities, in addition to the Funds.
 The Management Committee controls the Adviser.
 Subject to the supervision and direction of the Trustees, the Adviser manages the Funds' securities and investments in accordance with each Fund's stated investment objectives and policies, makes investment decisions and places orders to purchase and sell securities on behalf of the Funds.
 The fee paid to the Adviser is governed by an investment management agreement ("Management Agreement") between the Trust, on behalf of the Funds and the Adviser.

-Advisory Fees paid by the Copeland SMID Cap Dividend Growth Fund..
-For the fiscal year ended November 30, 2020, the Adviser earned fees of \$110,259 and reimbursed the Fund \$223,713 per the expense limitation agreement described below for a net advisory fee of \$0.
+Advisory Fees paid by the Copeland SMID Cap Dividend Growth Fund.
 For the fiscal year ended November 30, 2021, the Adviser earned fees of \$234,236 and reimbursed the Fund \$288,151 per the expense limitation agreement described below for a net advisory fee of \$0.
-For the fiscal year ended November 30, 2021, the Adviser earned fees of \$234,236 and reimbursed the Fund \$288,151 per the expense limitation agreement described below for a net advisory fee of \$0.
 For the fiscal year ended November 30, 2022, the Adviser earned fees of \$313,002 and reimbursed the Fund \$313,002 per the expense limitation agreement described below for a net advisory fee of \$0.
+For the fiscal year ended November 30, 2023, the Adviser earned fees of \$431,610 and reimbursed the Fund \$386,832 per the expense limitation agreement described below for a net advisory fee of 0.08%.

 Advisory Fees paid by the Copeland Dividend Growth Fund.
-For the fiscal year ended November 30, 2020, the Adviser earned fees of \$869,705 and reimbursed the Fund \$610,939 per the expense limitation agreement described below for a net advisory fee of \$258,766.
 For the fiscal year ended November 30, 2021, the Adviser earned fees of \$508,533 and reimbursed the Fund \$487,174 per the expense limitation agreement described below for a net advisory fee of \$21,359.
-For the fiscal year ended November 30, 2022, the Adviser earned fees of \$417,777 and reimbursed the Fund \$417,777 per the expense limitation agreement described below for a net advisory fee of \$20, 2022, the Adviser earned fees of \$417,777 and reimbursed the Fund \$417,777 per the expense limitation agreement described below for a net advisory fee of \$0.
+For the fiscal year ended November 30, 2022, the Adviser earned fees of \$417,777 and reimbursed the Fund \$417,777 per the expense limitation agreement described below for a net advisory fee of \$0.
+For the fiscal year ended November 30, 2023, the Adviser earned fees of \$344,766 and reimbursed the Fund \$332,494 per the expense limitation agreement described below for a net advisory fee of 0.03%.

 The International Small Cap Fund commenced operations after November 30, 2021 and did not pay any advisory fees during the fiscal year ended November 30, 2021.
 For the fiscal year ended November 30, 2022, the Adviser earned fees of \$2,353 and reimbursed the Fund \$2,353 per the expense limitation agreement described below for a net advisory fee of \$0.
+For the fiscal year ended November 30, 2023, the Adviser earned fees of \$3,404 and reimbursed the Fund \$3,404 per the expense limitation agreement described below for a net advisory fee of \$0.